Bellstrom/toccare-interactive-map-maker/release-builds/toccare-win32-x64/resources/app/CONTRACT.md

 ## Task 18
 ### Load Map Project: Can a map project be loaded from a set of project files?
 1. Launch Toccare Map Maker.
-2. Click on File in the menu bar.
+2. Click on Open Project.
-3. Click Open
-4. Verify that an open dialog box opens.
+3. Verify that an open dialog box opens.
-5. Locate and click on “test_project_open.tim”.
+4. Locate and click on "new_project_test.tim”.
-6. Click OK.
+5. Click OK.
-7. Test passes if a map with a tiled background image, placed background elements, and placed landmark elements appears.
+6. Test passes if the map made in the previous tasks appears.

 ## Task 19
 ### Close Map Project: Can the user close a map project without closing the software itself?